cedar-book/dev.bitshares.works-ts/core/intro/README.md

 ![BitShares Architecture](../imgs/structure/bitshares-architecture-v3notop.png)

+### Development Environments and Requirements

+BitShares offers you to install BitShares-Core into different platforms; **Linux:Ubuntu (x64), OSx, and Windows**.
+There are  dependencies to check when you download OpenSSL and  Boost.
+Please make sure which versions you downloaded.

+Also, if you are a Windows user, you have other two choices to install BitShares Core to your Windows (x64) Operation System.
+One is **CLI-Wallet tools for Windows (x64)**, another is **Windows SubSystem for Linux (WSL)**.

+The CLI-wallet tools for Windows (x64) allows you to try several methods to get the data from BitShares blockchain without the BitShares Core installation.
+After you download the cli-wallet tools, you will find a cli_wallet executable to try Wallet API.

+Another option, Windows SubSystem for Linux (WSL).
+This is for a developer who uses a Windows 10 (x64) Operation System and wants to build BitShares Core on Ubuntu.

+> See [System Requirements](../nodes_full_witness/full_nodes.md#system-requirements) to run a node (updated: 2018-07-02).

+### BitShares Programs and files

+- Open Source program
+- Language uses (mainly): BitShares-Core(C++), python
+- BitShares GitHub
+  - **BitShares-Core (C++)** - BitShares Blockchain implementation and command-line interface.
+  - **Bitshares-FC** - Fast-compiling C++ library
+  - **BitShares python** - Fully featured client-side library for the BitShares Blockchain - written entirely in python.
+  - **BitShares-UI** - Fully featured Graphical User Interface / Reference Wallet for the BitShares Blockchain.
+  - **BSIPs** - BitShares Improvement Proposals and Protocols.
+These technical documents describe the process of updating and improving the BitShares blockchain and technical ecosystem.
+  - **BitSharesjs** - JavaScript tools for BitShares Encryption and Serialization.
+  - **BitSharesjs-ws** - Javascript websocket interface for Bitshares
+  - more

 ### BitShares Core Projects Guide
 - [Contribution Guide](../intro/contribution_guide.md#contribution-guide) [DRAFT]
 - [Contribution Guide Project](https://github.com/bitshares/bitshares-core/projects/6)

+**BitShares-Core (Team) :**
+This is a team of developers who manage BitShares-Core code updates and handle the issues that are submitted by developers.
+The team creates a project plan of next release and delivers to the Bitshares community about the Project information.
+  - **Roles**
+    - improving
+    - maintaining
+    - upgrading protocol if needed
+    - making Project plans for the future release
+    - creating/ announcing  Release

 ### BitShares Core Code Management - GitFlow
 This section describes and defines how changes flow into our code and through the various stages of development until it finally goes into production.